-Model Show Schedule Approved by the AIS Board of Directors, March 2, 2021
+Show Schedule Template Approved by the AIS Board of Directors, March 2, 2021 Revision approved by the AIS Board of Directors, February 28, 2024

-The following is a fill-in form for writing a show schedule.
+[The following is a fill-in form for writing a show schedule.]

-The "fill-in" portion of this model show schedule is in red text.
-The person writing the show schedule will replace all red text with the appropriate details of their show.
+[The fill-in portion of this template show schedule is in red text.
+The person writing the show schedule will replace all red text with the appropriate details of their show.]

-Text enclosed in square brackets is informational and once used, should be deleted by the person submitting the show schedule.
-Text enclosed in square brackets does not belong in a final show schedule.
+[Text enclosed in square brackets is informational and once used, should be deleted by the person submitting the show schedule.
+Text enclosed in square brackets does not belong in a final show schedule.]